turingschool/front-end-curriculum/lessons/module-1/git-and-github-part1.md

 ### Some Context: What is Git, and why should we use it?

 Git is a version control system (VCS).
-The Git language is a command-line language that you **use from the terminal**.
+We interact with Git **from the command line**.
 We use Git to commit changes to our project.
 These commits serve as snapshots in time (or versions) of the project.
 A project that uses Git has a complete history of the code changes made throughout its existence, which can be powerful if you want to look at the origin of a bug, or if you want to revert to an old version of a project.
 Git is used throughout the software development community, not only for web development - it gives developers a robust way to collaborate, share, and maintain code bases.

 ### What Git is NOT